Liberty X: 2012–2016: Full members reunion

 On 29 March 2013, Heaton confirmed that Liberty X would yet again disband following the concerts, saying: "We talked about it, and we thought we've got so many children between us and quite a few things individually going on that we didn't want the pressure to be successful again.
 We just wanted to have fun.
 I know some of the other bands are planning to release new material but Liberty X, we are not planning to do that.
 We are just enjoying it for what it is.
 We're going to enjoy the gigs, all the performing and have fun and not take it too seriously – and know at the end, we go back to being mums and dads to our children.
 That's how it's different."
 Whilst on Lorraine on 12 September, however, Heaton said, "When we filmed [The Big Reunion: On Tour] in May, we said 'no' and we said we weren't going to do anything, but because we love it so much, I'd like to say 'never say never'.
 So maybe ask me again after Christmas."
 The group performed their final gig together on 15 December 2013.

 In 2014, Liberty X signed to 365 Artists Management and toured at the Summer Tour.
 In 2016, Simm auditioned for the fifth series of The Voice UK, making it clear that he left Liberty X as he felt they were officially over since 2014.
 He was mentored by coach Ricky Wilson and subsequently won the competition.
+On 28 May 2016, Liberty X reunited for a one-off performance at Birmingham Pride 2016.

 2017–present: Girls reunion

-In 2017, Heaton, Taylor and Young reformed Liberty X as a three-piece girl group and have continued touring at music festivals and Pride events.
+In 2017, Heaton, Taylor and Young reformed Liberty X as a three-piece girl group and have continued touring at music festivals and Pride events since.
+On 4 June 2023, the group performed a headline show at 'Mighty Hoopla'.
+In 2024, the group headlined at the Spalding Festival in Lincolnshire, between the 24 and 26 May.